-I spend several weekends donating, tossing, selling stuff.
-Slowly the house feels lighter and more open.
+I’ve spent several weekends donating, tossing, and selling stuff.
+Slowly the house is feeling lighter and more open.
 I am reclaiming my own motherfucking house.
-That’s right!
 I think to myself, late at night looking at an empty closet floor.

 And it’s time to move on to “my stuff.”
 I have stuff too.
-Stuff from childhood that went to college then to my first apartment, my second apartment, that married my husbands things, that became “married things” then “divorced things, but still things.
+Stuff from childhood that went to college then to my first apartment, my second apartment, that married my husband’s stuff, that became “married stuff” then “divorced stuff, but still stuff.
 So much crap, let’s be honest.

-I get rid of my size four clothes.
+I get rid of my size four clothes and linger over the size six but have a little hope left.
+It stays.
 I get rid of my skiis and my college textbooks.
 I get rid of everything I haven’t used in the past four years.
 Okay fine.
-I get rid of my size six clothes too.
-Fucking middle age metabolism bullshit.
+I decide to get rid of my size six clothes too.
+Fucking middle age metabolism bullshit!
 I digress.

 I call my cousin on the phone.
 I have a free weekend.
 I’m obsessed with purging.

 “I should get rid of my crystal,” I say.
 “What the fuck am I doing with 6 place settings of crystal anyway?
 And why do I have 3 full sets of china?
 I have summer Wedgewood bone china, Christmas china and white china with a gold rim.
 The last time I had a party we played Cards Against Humanity and drank bud light in cans.
 I don’t think I’ve ever used this crystal, ever.
 I should sell it.”

 “Why would you sell it?
 Keep it.”
 She says.
 She has a business degree and she makes good decisions.
 She is wise.
 I am wild.
 It works.